Respect/project-info/README.md

 4. Single space after commas everywhere.
 5. No spaces after opening or before closing parenthesis.
 6. Single spaces around operators.
-7. Braces are optional for single-line statements, but a line break is mandatory.
+7. Braces are forbidden for single-line statements.
+A line break after the one-line block is mandatory.
 8. Opening and closing braces for classes and methods are on a new line.
 9. Opening braces for control structures (if, while, etc) are on the same line, separated by a single space.
 10. PHP keywords are lowercase. (null, true, false, array, etc...)